rbchan/applied-popdy/quarto-notes.md

   ii.
 Open pres.qmd and add YAML header iii.
 Then you have to make *extensive* edits

-2. Or could try to convert to Rmd first:
+2. Or could try to convert to Rmd first using Rnw2Md package, but this doesn't seem to work well:
 ```
 # 1. Install conversion utilities
 if (!requireNamespace("remotes", quietly = TRUE)) install.packages("remotes")